evanleck/rack-redic/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile or gems.rb file:

 ```ruby
 gem 'rack-redic', require: 'rack/session/redic'